Save On Your Energy Bills, 6 Simple Changes

 The default setting on hot water heaters is 140 degrees, but it’s OK to drop it down to 120 degrees to save money and still enjoy a warm water shower.

 You can avoid all of that by installing a tankless water heater.
-They virtually heat water on demand and save energy by not having to constantly keep a large water tank heated.
+They heat water on demand and save energy by not constantly keeping a large water tank heated.

-Use the cold water setting when washing clothes to use less energy on heating water.
-I hated this idea when I first heard it but after trying it I am sold on the idea.
-Heating water makes up about 90% of the energy it takes to operate a clothes washer, according to energystar.gov.
+Use the cold-water setting when washing clothes to save energy on heating water.
+I hated this idea when I first heard it, but after trying it, I am sold.
+Heating water accounts for about 90% of the energy used to operate a clothes washer, according to energystar.gov.
 This was a no-brainer.

 6. Household Behaviors

-Minor changes in your behavior during the day can save small amounts of energy, which together could add up to huge savings.
+Minor changes in your behavior during the day can save small amounts of energy, which, together, could add up to significant savings.

 Heating and Air Conditioning

 Keep your heating and air conditioning unit running efficiently by changing the filters regularly.
-They get dirty and start bogging your system down.
+They get dirty and bog down your system.
 Change your filter as recommended by the manufacturer.

-The same goes for your furnace (and A/C) by keeping it clean and changing the filter.
-That may require a professional but believe it or not maintenance costs pay for themselves over time.
+The same goes for your furnace (and A/C): keep it clean and change the filter.
+That may require a professional, but believe it or not, maintenance costs pay for themselves over time.
 Pay now or pay later.

 While You Are Sleeping

 Save money when you’re sleeping.
-Run appliances like the dishwasher and clothes dryer late in the evening or before bedtime, when energy goes on sale.
+Run appliances like the dishwasher and clothes dryer late in the evening or before bedtime, when energy rates are lower.

 In most cases, Utility companies will charge more for energy during peak times.
 That is usually daytime to early evening.
 Check your location for the times.